Superforms, supercurrents and convex geometry: Positivity of superforms

 in the complexification of $\R^4$, and such forms can not be written as combinations of elementary forms.
 For lack of better terminology we say that a (necessarily symmetric) $(p,p)_\R$ form is {\it strong} if it is a difference between two strongly positive forms, and we denote the space of all strong forms of bidegree $(p,p)$, $S_p$ - or sometimes just $S$ when the degree is understood or variable.

 Thus $S\subseteq Ker(T)$ and $Ker(T)$ is a proper subspace of the space of all symmetric forms.
-The next theorem follows from Theorem \ref{theoremstrongform} in section \ref{valuations}.
-We postpone the proof till there since it uses tools that will be developed later. \begin{thm} A closed $(p,p)$-form (thus in particular a form with constant coefficients), $\Omega$, that satisfies $T(\Omega)=0$ is strong.
+The next theorem is Theorem \ref{theoremstrongform} in Section \ref{charstrongform}.
+We postpone the proof till there since it uses tools that will be developed later. \begin{thm} A $(p,p)$-form , $\Omega$, that satisfies $T(\Omega)=0$ is strong.
 In other words, $S=Ker(T)$. \end{thm}

 The next lemma will play an important role later when we discuss valuations on convex bodies. \begin{lma} Let $\Omega$ be a strong $(p,p)_\R$-form and assume that